Introduction to Municipal Bond Tax-Equivalent Yield

 | 40% | 5.00% |

-As the table suggests, the same municipal bond becomes more valuable on an after-tax basis as your combined tax burden increases.
+As the table shows, the same municipal bond becomes more valuable on an after-tax basis as your combined tax burden increases.
 That is why municipal bonds are often discussed most heavily among investors in higher tax brackets, though they can still be worth evaluating for anyone comparing tax-free and taxable income options.